cloudflare/cloudflare-docs/products/images/src/content/image-resizing/responsive-images.md

 `srcset` is useful for pixel-based formats such as PNG, JPEG, and WebP.
 It is unnecessary for vector-based SVG images.

 HTML also [supports the `<picture>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) that can optionally request an image in the WebP format, but you do not need it.
-Cloudflare can serve WebP images automatically whenever you use `/cdn-cgi/image/format=auto,` URLs in `src` or `srcset`.
+Cloudflare can serve WebP images automatically whenever you use `/cdn-cgi/image/format=auto` URLs in `src` or `srcset`.

 If you want to use WebP images, but do not need resizing, you have two options:

 * You can enable the automatic [WebP conversion in Polish](/polish/activate-polish).
 This will convert all images on the site.

 * Alternatively, you can change specific image paths on the site to start with `/cdn-cgi/image/format=auto/`.
-Example: `https://example.com/assets/hero.jpg`to `https://example.com/cdn-cgi/image/format=auto/assets/hero.jpg`
+For example, change `https://example.com/assets/hero.jpg` to `https://example.com/cdn-cgi/image/format=auto/assets/hero.jpg`.